Making music videos is difficult.

 2. Take Advantage Of Good Editing Software & Stock Footage – Rap Song Video Idea

 One of my favorite music videos from early Chance the Rapper is the video for “Everybody’s Something”.

 The music has depth.
-The video is low-budget, but shows it’s possible to create a low budget video with the depth to match the music.
+The video is low-budget, but shows it’s possible to create a low budget song and video with the depth to match the music.

 This wouldn’t have cost much more than a few hours of studio time to get the videos of him lip syncing and moving to the music, and then paying somebody to edit it together.

 He used a bunch of stock news footage ranging from the civil rights movement to current news events.
 This takes nothing but time and research.

 Then, with editing software, he superimposed that footage over his outline.

 It’s super effective, creative, and not too expensive.